-The Designated Safeguarding Lead (DSL) or Deputies or other appropriate member of staff will:
+The Designated Safeguarding Lead (DSL) or other appropriate member of staff will:

-- Follow up the referral in writing using the Child Referral Form within 48 hours and attaching any existing assessment i.e. Early Help Assessment. - Children's Social Care should make a decision within one working day of the referral being made about what course of action they are taking and let the school know the outcome.
-If the information is not forthcoming, the Designated Safeguarding Lead (DSL) or another appropriate member of staff should follow this up. - Maintain contact with the allocated Social Worker and support them or other agencies following any referral. - Contribute to any strategy discussion or meetings. - Support any Section 47 enquiries or statutory assessments that are carried out. - Provide a report for, attend and contribute to any initial and review Child Protection Conference. - Share the content of this report with the parent and if appropriate the child, prior to the meeting. - Attend core group meetings for any child subject to a Child Protection plan or Child in Need meeting for any child subject to a Child in Need plan. - Where a child on a Child Protection plan, Child in Need plan or who is Looked After moves from the school or goes missing, immediately inform the key worker in Social Care. - If after the referral the child's situation does not appear to be improving the Designated Safeguarding Lead/ duties (or the person who made the referral) should press for reconsideration to ensure their concerns have been addressed and the child's situation improves.
-See Derby and Derbyshire Escalation policy.
+- Follow up the referral in writing using the Child Referral Form within 24 hours and attaching any existing assessment i.e. Early Help Assessment. - Children's Social Care should make a decision within one working day of the referral being made about what course of action they are taking and let the school know the outcome.
+If the information is not forthcoming, the Designated Safeguarding Lead (DSL) or another appropriate member of staff should follow this up. - Maintain contact with the allocated Social Worker and support them or other agencies following any referral. - Contribute to any strategy discussion or meetings. - Provide a report for, attend and contribute to any initial and review child protection conference. - Share the content of this report with the parent and if appropriate the child, prior to the meeting. - Attend core group meetings for any child subject to a child protection plan or child in need meeting for any child subject to a child in need plan. - Where a child on a Child Protection plan, Child in Need plan or is Looked After moves from the school/college or goes missing, immediately inform the key worker in Social Care. - If after the referral the child's situation does not appear to be improving the Designated Safeguarding Lead (or the person who made the referral) should press for reconsideration to ensure their concerns have been addressed and the child's situation improves.
+See Derby and Derby shire Escalation policy.